Watch out for these symptoms if your child has bronchiolitis

 In a very small number of severe cases, your baby's tongue and lips may turn 'blue' in colour.
 If this starts to occur, rush to your nearby paediatrician immediately.

 Thankfully in the majority of cases, the symptoms of Bronchiolitis are not severe.
-However in some cases vulnerable babies, who were born prematurely or suffer from underlying heart or lung conditions, can be more likely to develop severe Bronchiolitis.
+However in some cases vulnerable babies, who were born prematurely or suffer from underlying heart or lung conditions

 The more severe symptoms last for two to three days, then gradually ease up and are gone within one to two weeks.
 In many cases the condition can be treated without having to go to hospital, but severe cases can require hospitalisation.

 If your baby exhibits all of these symptoms, then seek medical attention from a qualified paediatrician